Nashville officials will consider sending an ousted state lawmaker back to the House as protests are planned at the Capitol today

 The Tennessee House will be back in session Monday, with an Appropriations Subcommittee meeting, a Government Operations Committee meeting and a House floor session on the schedule.

-Less than a mile away, in the shadow of the Capitol, the Nashville Metropolitan Council will meet at 4:30 p.m. to discuss appointing Jones as the interim representative for his now-vacant House District 52 seat.
+Less than a mile away, in the shadow of the Capitol, the Nashville Metropolitan Council will meet at 4:30 p.m. to discuss nominating and appointing Jones as the interim representative for his now-vacant House District 52 seat.
+The matter of the vacant seat is the only item on the agenda for Monday's special meeting, according to a copy obtained by CNN.

 "I'm confident that we do have the votes to return him back to his seat," Council Member Kyonzte Toombs told CNN.
-But she noted that, if two council members vote against suspending a procedural rule to allow the nomination and appointment at the same meeting, the final vote to appoint Jones to the interim position could be delayed.
+But, she noted, if two council members vote against suspending a procedural rule to allow the nomination and appointment at the same meeting, the final vote to appoint Jones to the interim position could be delayed.

+Council member Delishia Porterfield, whom Jones defeated in last year's Democratic primary for the District 52 seat, is expected to nominate Jones, Nashville Vice Mayor Jim Shulman told CNN on Monday, but the vote to appoint would be delayed for a month if the rule is not suspended.

-As the state and local officials hold meetings Monday, protesters are planning a day of action that includes a rally before the Metro Council meeting then a march to the state Capitol.
+As the officials meet Monday, protesters are planning a day of action that includes a rally before the Metro Council meeting then a march to the state Capitol.

 The expulsions and expected protest are part of the long-standing debate over the accessibility of guns in America, with this latest standoff spurred by the mass shooting last month at a Nashville Christian school that left six people dead, including three 9-year-old children.